sentinel-seed/sentinel/packages/vscode/src/compliance/README.md

 > **100% Privacy-First Compliance Checking for AI Systems**

 The Compliance Checker validates AI content against major regulatory and security frameworks.
-All checks run **locally** by default — no data ever leaves your machine.
+All checks run **locally** by default; no data ever leaves your machine.

 ## Supported Frameworks